 GoBites are the civilized travel utensils that are equally at home in the backcountry or the breakroom.
-GoBites are available in three models: the minimalist Uno, the snap-together Duo, and the fully-featured Trio.
-All three models are built on the same foundation: real tools for real humans.
+GoBites are available in several models: the minimalist Uno, the snap-together Duo, the super compact Click, the fully-featured Trio, and the Quattro (the Trio but swapping out the knife for a pair of chopsticks).
+All models are built on the same foundation: real tools for real humans.
 All GoBites are made from a special, extremely durable nylon and backed by a lifetime warranty.
 GoBites are also BPA-free, PC-free, and phthalate-free.

 The civilized tools for eating.